stefaniegehrke/TEI-2-SC/README.md

-In a first step two transformations for transcriptions to Shared Canvas (a using facsimile module, b using sourceDesc) and an XSL that automatically adds facsimile surfaces and zones as estimates to a TEI file with a transcription, taking the position of a writing area and calculating the zone of each line, are made available.
+In a first step two transformations for transcriptions to Shared Canvas (a using facsimile module, b using sourceDesc) and an XSL that automatically adds facsimile surfaces and zones as estimates to a TEI file with a transcription, calculating the position of each line based on the zone of a writing area, are made available.